Best Credit Cards for Gas in March 2021

 |PenFed Platinum Cash Back Rewards Visa® Plus||5% Cash Back (unlimited)||Apply|

 |Costco Anywhere Visa® Card||4% Cash Back (up to $7,000 per year)||Apply|

-In terms of everyday cash back, the PenFed Platinum Cash Back Rewards Visa® Plus is our top pick for a credit card for gas purchases, at 5% unlimited cash back.
-There are two easy-to-hit eligibility requirements that are no-brainers if you're a big gas spender.
-First, you'll have to be a member of the Pentagon Federal Credit Union, which you can join by donating $17 to Voices for American Troops or the National Military Family Association (a one-time fee).
-Then, you'll need an active account to max out their bonus and avoid the $25 annual fee, which you can qualify by having:
+In terms of everyday cash back, the Platinum Rewards VISA Signature® Card is our top pick for a credit card for gas purchases, at 5% unlimited cash back.
+There are two easy-to-hit eligibility requirements that are no-brainers if you’re a big gas spender.
+First, you’ll have to be a member of the Pentagon Federal Credit Union.
+All members must open and maintain a share (savings) account with at least $5.
+This is not a membership “fee” – it is the member’s ownership share, and the requirement is the same for every member.

-Jumping through these hoops is worth it for 5% cash back on all your gas purchases, and paired with its other cash back bonuses, like 3% at grocery stores, this card is our favorite.
+Jumping through these hoops is worth it for 5% cash back on all your gas purchases, and paired with its other cash back bonuses, like a $100 Bonus Statement Credit when you spend $1,500 in the first 90 days and 3% at grocery stores, this card is our favorite.

 Highlights from the PenFed Platinum Cash Back Rewards Visa® Plus

 - $100 cash back on $1,500 in the first 90 days